DjankeyUnkanged/CopyComparePS/README.md

 ## How to Use
 1. **Run the Script:** Execute the script in PowerShell.
 2. **Readiness Check:** A prompt will ask if the source, destination, and (if needed) a separate disk for results are connected to the computer.
 Click ‘Yes’ to proceed once you have verified.
 3. **Select Source:** Choose the source directory or disk containing the files to be copied.
+All files in the source will be hashed and a progress bar may show.
 4. **Select Destination:** Choose the destination directory or disk where the files will be copied.
 5. **Copy Process:** The script will copy the files and may display a progress bar.
-6. **Comparison Process:** After copying, the script will compare the source and destination directories using SHA256 hashing and may display a progress bar.
+6. **Comparison Process:** After copying, the script will compare the source and destination data using SHA256 hashing and may display a progress bar.
 7. **Save Results:** Once the comparison is complete, choose a location to save the comparison results as a CSV file.
 This CSV is used to verify that every single file matches between source and destination.
 8. **Completion:** A message will confirm that the comparison results have been saved.
 You are done!